Hospitalist Visa Sponsorship Jobs in New York

 Are there state-specific considerations for hospitalists seeking visa sponsorship in New York?

 New York requires international physicians to hold a valid New York State medical license before practicing as a hospitalist, which adds a credentialing step beyond federal visa approval.
 The state's high cost of living affects prevailing wage determinations under H-1B rules, meaning employers must meet elevated wage thresholds.
-New York also has a strong J-1 waiver program through the State Health Department for physicians willing to work in underserved areas, which can be a pathway for those with J-1 status.
+New York also has a strong J-1 visa waiver program through the State Health Department for physicians willing to work in underserved areas, which can be a pathway for those with J-1 status.

 What is the prevailing wage for sponsored hospitalist jobs in New York?